-It's not easy for a person to oppose the government and its policies.
+- a.
+Explain why Elijah, faced hostility - b.
+Show relevance of Elijah's prophetic mission to Christianity today It's not easy for a person to oppose the government and its policies.
 The person normally faces danger and hatred.
 Elijah faced hostility from King Ahab, his wife Jezebel and the 450 prophets of Baal.

-Elijah faced hostility because:
+Elijah faced hostility because

 - a.
-He pronounced a three years drought in Israel, which brought suffe-ring. - b.
-He put to death 450 prophets of Baal - c.
-He boldly condemned King Ahab for taking away Naboth's vineyard - d.
+He pronounced a three years drought in Israel, which brought sufferings. - b.
+He put to death 450 prophets of Baal

+- c.
+He boldly condemned king Ahab for taking away Naboth's vineyard - d.
 He preached at a time when there was idolatry, and Baal was the official religion in Israel - e.
 He identified himself with Yahweh in the midst of prosecution of God's prophets by Jezebel.

-Relevance of Elijah's prophetic mission to Christians today Lessons Christians learnt from the life of Elijah
+Relevance of Elijah's prophetic mission to Christians today Lessons Christians learn from the life of Elijah

-1) Elijah was courageous.
-Church leaders should remain courageous and condemn any form of social injustice

-- 2) Modern Christians learn to remain faithful to God through word and deed even if it would cost them their lives - 3) As God helped Elijah in difficult times he will also help the Christians hence they should not despair. - 4) Elijah was a man of prayer Christians should pray to God always. - 5) Christians should advocate for the rights of the poor and speak out against any form of oppression. - 6) Christians should not give false evidence against their neighbours - 7) Christians should be persistent like Elijah was in their struggle against injustice God communicated with Elijah in a still small voice indicating his intimacy with the prophet.
-This means that God is able to establish an intimate relationship with his faithful.
+- 1) Elijah was courageous.
+Church leaders should remain courageous and condemn any form of social injustice - 2) Modern Christians learn to remain faithful to God through word and deed even if it would cost them their lives - 3) As God helped Elijah in difficult times he will also help the Christians hence they should not despair. - 4) Elijah was a man of prayer Christians should pray to God always. - 5) Christians should advocate for the rights of the poor and speak out against any form of oppression. - 6) Christians should not give false evidence against their neighbours - 7) Christians should be persistent like Elijah was in their struggle against injustice that God is able to establish an intimate relationship with his faithful.
+Review questions g) What can Christians learn from the teachings of Elijah?
+TOPIC SEVEN: SELECTED ASPECTS OF AFRICAN RELIGIOUS HERITAGE.
+Introduction

-Review questions